Student Counselling Centre

 - Sexual Assault Crisis Line (1-888-292-7565)

-In addition, you could receive help by going to a local hospital emergency or urgent care facility or travelling to the Crisis Response Centre at 817 Bannatyne Avenue, Winnipeg, Manitoba.
+You can also receive help by going to a local hospital emergency or urgent care facility or travelling to the Crisis Response Centre at 817 Bannatyne Avenue, Winnipeg, Manitoba

 University of Manitoba, English Language Centre, and International College of Manitoba students can take advantage of our services which include: